 If you are leaning toward a complete home electricity monitoring system that will give you the power usage statistics on your entire home, you will also find several products on the market.
 Many of these monitors are “smart” devices and can be connected to your home’s Wi-Fi.
 Your smartphone can also upload the data directly from the monitor so you can review your home’s energy usage in the palm of your hand.

-Download our informative guide to saving money on utility bills to find out about government energy assistance for emergencies.
+Download our helpful free guide to learn about government energy assistance for emergencies.

 Why should I install a home electricity monitor?

 An electricity usage monitor is an important purchase if you feel your home’s monthly utility bills are high and you want to investigate the causes.
 By monitoring a single appliance or your whole home’s energy usage, you can begin to understand your household’s patterns for utilizing energy.
 When you know exactly where and when the power is used in your home, you can begin to change your habits to lower your energy bills.

 The use of a home energy monitor can also bring to light whether or not the appliances and electronics in your home are pulling “phantom loads” when they are not in use.
 If you monitor this power and find that energy is being pulled when no one in the family is using these devices, you should unplug them or turn them off.
 This can have a positive effect on your monthly utility bills and you can begin to see a change in your expenses after beginning to focus on eliminating this power use in the home.
 For example, some monitors may show that your cooling unit is using excessive amounts of energy.
 The results of this can indicate that you need to follow certain steps to make your house energy efficient during summer.

 What can I use the results of a home energy monitoring system for?